 As a result of the IPO, the liquidity event condition associated with all double-trigger awards was deemed probable as of the effectiveness of the registration statement on Form S-1 under the Securities Act on April 17, 2024.
-During the three and six months ended June 30, 2024, we recognized a \$2.6 million cumulative stock-based compensation expense adjustment using the accelerated attribution method associated with the double-trigger awards for which the portion of the service period had been satisfied.
-The double-trigger awards are expected to begin vesting on December 1, 2024, which is the the first quarterly vest date after the expiration of the lock-up period following the completion of the IPO.
+Upon the IPO, we recognized a \$2.6 million cumulative stock-based compensation expense adjustment using the accelerated attribution method associated with the double-trigger awards for which the portion of the service period had been satisfied.
+The double-trigger awards are expected to begin vesting on December 1, 2024, which is the first quarterly vest date after the expiration of the lock-up period following the completion of the IPO.
+The vesting of certain double-trigger awards was accelerated prior to December 1, 2024 related to terminations.